Raw Buckwheat Bread

-- Dehydrate for 2 hours.
-Then remove the Paraflexx sheets by placing another dehydrator tray and mesh on top, and invert so that your original sheet of bread is upside down.
+- Dehydrate for 2 hours at 110-115 F. Then remove the Paraflexx sheets by placing another dehydrator tray and mesh on top, and invert so that your original sheet of bread is upside down.
 That will allow you to peel the Paraflexx sheet off.
 Continue to dehydrate the underside of the bread.

 - Dehydrate for approximately 8 hours more (do this overnight so you’re not tempted to eat it before it’s ready) or until bread feels light in your hand.
 If the pieces don’t fully come apart where you scored, use a knife to cut them.

 - 2 tablespoons lemon juice

 - Blend all ingredients in a high-speed blender until smooth.

 For the mushrooms pictured